vincentrussell/json-data-generator/README.md

 {{bool()}}
 ```

-an incrementing index integer (identity)
+an incrementing index integer (will be a different index based on levels of nesting of json)
 ```
 {{index()}
 ```